Start » About EISCAT » Sites » EISCAT Sodankylä site

 EISCAT Sodankylä.
 Photo by Craig Heinseman

-The Sodankylä Radar Receiving Site consists of a receiving facility and is located near Sodankylä, Finland.
+The site consisted of a receiving facility and was located near Sodankylä, Finland.
 Originally a part of the EISCAT UHF system, this receiver has been converted to receive the VHF frequency.